Randommood/generally-speaking/README.md

+# Generally Speaking
+Accompanying repository for this talk.
+Feel free to open any issues for questions and/or to say hi :)

+Check out the talk [Slides](#) and Video link coming soon.

+## Abstract

-# generally-speaking
+# References

-Accompanying repository for "Generally Speaking" talk
+## Image credits